 Tencent’s $2.3 Billion Buyback Spree Fails to Stem Stock Rout

-(Bloomberg) -- Tencent Holdings Ltd’s buyback spree is failing to revive investor sentiment over the online gaming giant, whose shares are languishing near a 2018 low.
+(Bloomberg) -- Tencent Holdings Ltd’s buyback spree is failing to revive investor sentiment over the online gaming giant, whose shares are languishing at a 2018 low.

 Most Read from Bloomberg